Rotherham child sexual exploitation scandal: Ethnic, religious, and cultural factors

-Underreporting due to ethnicity, religion or culture
+Underreporting due to ethnicity, religion, or culture

 According to the Muslim Women's Network UK, Asian victims may be particularly vulnerable to threats of bringing shame and dishonour to their families, and may have believed that reporting the abuse would be an admission they had violated their cultural beliefs.
 One of the local Pakistani women's groups had described Pakistani girls being targeted by Pakistani taxi drivers and landlords, but they feared reporting to the police out of concerns for their marriage prospects.
-The report suggested "the under-reporting of exploitation and abuse in minority ethnic communities" should be addressed.
+The report suggested "the underreporting of exploitation and abuse in minority ethnic communities" should be addressed.

 In response to claims that social services had failed to act through political correctness, the Jay Report "found no evidence of children's social care staff being influenced by concerns about the ethnic origins of suspected perpetrators when dealing with individual child protection cases, including CSE".
 In 2021, an investigation by the Times suggested South Yorkshire Police was not routinely recording the ethnicity of child sexual abuse suspects.
-In Rotherham, police omitted suspect ethnicity in 67% of cases.
+In Rotherham, police omitted suspect ethnicity in 67 % of cases.
 The force said it had increased reporting of ethnicity since 2019.